 Narratively it is a crackling with real and true energy, and has great depth.
 It keeps things on the surface, though.
 Straight horror.
 It entertains.

 A hostile society you want to take apart, possibly by cat nail strikes.
 The script helps in this regard, by under-explaining events in a way that makes you want to jump out your seat as a viewer and tell the full story in detail.
-This was the first movie where I realised very clearly this is an effective filmmaking technique, and not a flaw in the script.
+This was the first movie of recent memory where I realised very clearly this is an effective filmmaking technique, and not a flaw in the script.

 On these levels, the story is psychologically horrifying.
 Technically, it has some real scares, too.